Why Article 39 was set up

 Family life is central to human rights and children’s happiness and well-being.
 The United Nations Convention on the Rights of the Child grants children deprived of their family environment the right to special protection and assistance.

 Continuing reports of systemic child abuse occurring in institutions in the past serve as a constant reminder of the vulnerabilities of children who live away from home.
-This year alone, a number of devastating revelations have come into public view:
+Here's a snapshot of some of devastating revelations which came into public view during 2016:

 - By March, 39 former patients, many of them children at the time, reported that they had been subject to sexual, physical and emotional abuse at Aston Hall hospital, in Derbyshire, across the 1960s and '70s